OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card-reference.md

 ---
-title: Adaptive Outlook actionable message card reference | Microsoft Docs
+title: Designing Outlook actionable message cards with the Adaptive Card format | Microsoft Docs
 description: Learn about the available fields for Outlook actionable message cards using the Adaptive Card format and design guidelines for creating an effective card.
 author: jasonjoh

-ms.topic: reference
+ms.topic: article
 ms.technology: o365-connectors
 ms.date: 04/16/2018
 ms.author: jasonjoh
 ---
-# Designing Outlook actionable message cards with the Adaptive Card format
+# Designing Outlook Actionable Message cards with the Adaptive Card format

 Outlook Actionable Messages cards are designed using the Adaptive Card format.
 The Adaptive Card format is a simple yet powerful declarative layout format that provides a lot of flexibility, allowing for visually rich cards.
 Adaptive Card is an open source format and is fully documented at the [Adaptive Card portal](http://adaptivecards.io).
 Please refer to that site for reference documentation and samples.